trueheart78/trueheart78.com/games.md

    * I've packed away my PS4.
 1. Unsighted (XSX) [12.0hr] :green_heart: :new: <!-- Oct -->
    * Learned through GotY discussions that it's anxiety-inducing hard.
+1. Marvels Guardians of the Galaxy (XSX) [17.0hr] :cd: :new: <!-- Nov -->
+   * Great visuals.
+   * Fun characters.
+   * Feel zero buy-in to any of the characters, even though they were done well.
+   * Couldn't care less about the story.

 <!-- jettisoned:end -->